seleznevae/jag.org/getting-started.md

 ## Creating simple plots

-To create a new plot use menu **_Plot/New plot_** or a button on the top left side of the main window.
+To create a new plot use the menu item **_Plot/New plot_** or the button on the top left side of the main window.

 After that a menu shown where you can choose data you would like to draw.
 To choose a parameter just click on it.